Eli-Murphy/CS2/README.md

 This folder contains my graded and class assignments that a seperate repository was not required

+#### ACSL

+There are files in here in regards to the American Computer Science League Senior division coding problems.

 ### Labs

 This folder contains my ungraded code files that were used for testing ideas and questions I tested before sending out on Stack Overflow.